kayaking with a view of the mountains

 Comfort | 5

-Overall - A stable platform that is inefficient to paddle
+Overall - A feature-packed fishing platform that's easy to store

 Construction | 5